I’m sorry I flaked in our coffee date, again.

 Depression tricks you into feeling weak.
 It tricks you into believing that you are failing because you can’t simply shake things off like others can.
 You look at others who appear to be managing their struggles so effortlessly and wonder why you are so incompetent and don’t even have enough energy to take shower.
 It makes you feel overwhelming tired; like a simple trip to the grocery store is akin to a full day at Disneyland.

 Mental illness makes your mind wage war against you.
 It changes how you think and how you process information.
-A healthy brain doesn’t think about hurting itself; a sick brain does.

 When you’re battling something like severe anxiety or depression, simply getting out of bed takes every amount of strength that you have—the thought of reaching out to someone for help feels really hard.
 It feels impossible.
 Calling someone?
 No. Calling a suicide hotline?
 Maybe not.